-Erik Sommer sits down with Italian artist Marco Pariani to hear about his childhood outside of Milan, how living in Brooklyn has influenced his work, his relationship with oil and spray paint, and how he hates routines.
+Marco Pariani sits down with Erik Sommer to talk about his childhood outside of Milan, how living in Brooklyn has influenced his work, his relationship with oil and spray paint, and how he hates routines.

 (ES) First, describe your work for us.

 (MP) For me this is hard to do.
 I like to hear what people think about my work because sometimes I can see something interesting with the eyes of another person.
 I spend every day in my studio, with my idea of painting, and for me it is easy to say “I love to ‘use’ colors.
 I like to paint and draw, use spray paints, everything…this is my work.”
 This is the only important thing: do whatever I want to do with the media and support that I want.
 I feel like a child that has his own secret playground who can spend all the time there and play, play and play again, free to do it, you know, like a dream.